 Here are some clear examples of when to seek a specific sub-specialist:

-• Cataracts: While many ophthalmologists perform cataract surgery, you may want to look for a surgeon who has a high volume of experience and is proficient in using advanced technologies and a wide range of modern intraocular lenses (IOLs).
+• Cataracts: While many ophthalmologists perform cataract surgery in Singapore, you may want to look for a surgeon who has a high volume of experience and is proficient in using advanced technologies and a wide range of modern intraocular lenses (IOLs).

 • Glaucoma: This is a chronic condition that requires long-term management.
 A glaucoma specialist will have in-depth knowledge of the latest diagnostic tools, medications, lasers, and surgical options, including Minimally Invasive Glaucoma Surgery (MIGS).